hyperhq/runv/README.md

 ```

 ### Run
-To run a OCF image, execute runv with the JSON format as the argument
+To run a OCF image, execute `runv` with the JSON format as the argument
 or have a `config.json` file in the current working directory.
 HyperKernel and hyper initrd
-is needed too, You can find them in hyperstart repo(https://github.com/hyperhq/hyperstart/).
+is needed too, You can find them in [HyperStart rpo](https://github.com/hyperhq/hyperstart/).
-If dont specify kernel and initrd argument, runv will read the `kernel` and `initrd.img` files
+If not specified, runV will try to load the `kernel` and `initrd.img` files
 in the current working directroy.

 ```bash